 Population Sampling Methods: Representative, Balanced and Weighted

-Often you may need to do more than simply excluding participants entirely based off an attribute, you could be trying to have a certain distributions of attributes in your sample.
+Often, you may need to do more than simply exclude participants entirely based on an attribute; you could be trying to have a certain distribution of attributes in your sample.

-If you’re going to be conducting quantitative analysis you’ll think ahead of time if you need to weight the responses, balance the participants or match the representativeness of a sample.
+If you’re conducting quantitative analysis, you’ll think ahead of time about whether you need to weigh the responses, balance the participants, or match the representativeness of a sample.
 These are all ways of ensuring that your data will be more meaningful and statistically powerful.
-It’s going to require that you screen for relevant attributes about participants up front.
+Screening for relevant attributes about participants up front will also be required.

 The act of balancing your sample is to pick even numbers of different groups so that you can compare them all evenly without having to do any complicated math.
 For example, I may want 50% PC users and 50% Mac users, or 33% Republicans and 33% Democrats and 33% Other.

-Participants may also be selected on the basis that they are representative of a target population, this is often done by stratifying the participants that you recruit into different sub groups with quotas (e.g. Men and Women each by age <50 and 50+) or statistical matching (e.g. ensuring the average age of a group is the same as the target group).
+Participants may also be selected on the basis that they are representative of a target population; this is often done by stratifying the participants that you recruit into different subgroups with quotas (e.g., Men and Women each by age <50 and 50+) or statistically matching (e.g., ensuring the average age of a group is the same as the target group).

 Weighting involves multiplying each participant’s responses by how much their attributes are over-represented or under-represented in the sample.
-For example, if I wanted 50% male and female comparison and I only had 20 men and 10 women I would weight the men’s responses each as 0.5.
-If you are using weighting alone you can ask these questions at the end of the study as they do not determine who is allowed to participate.
+For example, if I wanted a 50% male-female comparison and I only had 20 men and 10 women, I would weight the men’s responses each as 0.5.
+If you are using weighting alone, you can ask these questions at the end of the study, as they do not determine who is allowed to participate.

 Step 2.
 Pick your pool

-In some cases getting feedback from your friends and family may be a good start and is better than nothing, but in most cases it’s not going to be very helpful.
-Friends and family are unlikely to be your ideal participant.
-Not only are they unlikely to have the right attributes nor be representative, they’ll also be overly kind to you (e.g. you’ll miss out on the more brutal feedback you need) or sensitive about their privacy (e.g. your friends may not want to share information with you about their lingerie preferences or the state of their mental health).
+In some cases, getting feedback from your friends and family may be a good start and is better than nothing, but in most cases, it’s not going to be very helpful.
+Friends and family are unlikely to be your ideal participants.
+Not only are they unlikely to have the right attributes nor be representative, but they’ll also be overly kind to you (e.g., you’ll miss out on the more brutal feedback you need) or sensitive about their privacy (e.g., your friends may not want to share information with you about their lingerie preferences or the state of their mental health).

-There are a lot of sites that exist for “exchanging surveys” where people do each other favours by filling in each others surveys (some sites provide “credits” so that your surveys rank higher if you take more surveys yourself).
-As I am sure many of you can imagine, in most cases a pool of fellow researchers is not going to a representative sample – unless you think this looks like a normal person.
+There are many sites for “exchanging surveys,” where people do each other favors by filling in each other’s surveys (some sites provide “credits” so that your surveys rank higher if you take more surveys yourself).
+As I am sure many of you can imagine, in most cases, a pool of fellow researchers is not going to be a representative sample—unless you think this looks like a normal person.

-Universities and college often have participant pools available for their researchers to use.
-These are primarily student participants who are often participating for course credit or as a requirement of their course.
-While this makes in-person studies easier and can sometimes reduce the cost of paying participants (if it’s a course credit requirement), the student participants are rarely a representative population and are often in high demand which results in low numbers of participants for researchers.
+Universities and colleges often have participant pools available for their researchers to use.
+These are primarily student participants who often participate for course credit or as a requirement of their course.
+While this makes in-person studies easier and can sometimes reduce the cost of paying participants (if it’s a course credit requirement), the student participants are rarely a representative population and are often in high demand, which results in low numbers of participants for researchers.

-If you are a company with existing customers they may sometimes make for good participants.
-If you pick the right people they could be representative of your customer base (although, not necessarily your potential new customers).
+If you are a company with existing customers, they may sometimes make good participants.
+If you pick the right people, they could be representative of your customer base (although not necessarily your potential new customers).
 You’d need to go to lengths to ensure that you get quality responses.
-For example, ensuring that you provide anonymity for their responses and that you don’t provide an incentive so large that you get non-representative customers (just give everyone a fair payment/gift certificate/credit).
-Furthermore, if you are looking to study how you may expend your customer base (e.g. new products, marketing strategy) then your existing customers may not be representative of non-customers – after all, they already use your product or service.
+For example, ensure that you provide anonymity for their responses and that you don’t provide an incentive so large that you get non-representative customers (just give everyone a fair payment/gift certificate/credit).
+Furthermore, suppose you are looking to study how you may expand your customer base (e.g., new products, marketing strategy).
+In that case, your existing customers may not be representative of non-customers – after all, they already use your product or service.

-These considerations are why we find it’s often best to (a) pay someone a clear and fair amount that’s enough to appreciate their time but not too much to incentivise bad behaviour; (b) recruit from a neutral and broad audience (e.g. micro-tasking, research panels, classifieds, advertising, relevant partners); (c) pre-screen for quality and basic demographics; and finally (d) adjust for representativeness.
+These considerations are why we find it’s often best to (a) pay someone a clear and fair amount that’s enough to appreciate their time but not too much to incentivize bad behavior; (b) recruit from a neutral and broad audience (e.g., micro-tasking, research panels, classifieds, advertising, relevant partners); (c) pre-screen for quality and basic demographics; and finally (d) adjust for representativeness.

-We built Positly to help find high quality research participants that don’t have the common drawbacks mentioned above in some of these methods.
+We built Positly to help find high-quality research participants who don’t have the common drawbacks mentioned above in some of these methods.

 Step 3.
 Describe your screener or study

-In some cases you only need to describe the screener, it could be because you don’t want to give away too much until you know who the participants are, or because you don’t want to influence the answers of the participants.
-Whereas in other cases it makes more sense to describe the main study so that you only get participants who are likely to continue onto the main study.
+In some cases, you only need to describe the screener.
+This could be because you don’t want to give away too much until you know who the participants are or because you don’t want to influence their answers.
+In other cases, it makes more sense to describe the main study so that you only get participants who are likely to continue on to the main study.

-In both cases the screening activity and main study descriptions should include a title and description.
-Here’s some tips for what you could include (not all are always necessary and sometimes you will intentionally exclude some details to prevent influencing the sample).
+In both cases, the screening activity and main study descriptions should include a title and description.
+Here are some tips for what you could include (not all are always necessary, and sometimes you will intentionally exclude some details to prevent influencing the sample).

 • Activity title